pryv/dev-site/Activity.md

 ### DELETE `/<channel id>/folders/<folder id>`

+Trashes or deletes the given folder, depending on its current state:

+- If the folder is not already in the trash, it will be moved to the trash (i.e. flagged as `trashed`)
-Irreversibly deletes the folder and its possible descendants.
-If events exist that refer to the deleted item(s), you must indicate how to handle them with the parameter `mergeEventsWithParent`.
+- If the folder is already in the trash, it will be irreversibly deleted with its possible descendants.
+If events exist that refer to the deleted item(s), you must indicate how to handle them with the parameter `mergeEventsWithParent`..

 #### Query string parameters

-* `mergeEventsWithParent` (`true` or `false`): Required if the deleted item (or any of its descendants) has linked events, ignored otherwise.
+* `mergeEventsWithParent` (`true` or `false`): Required if actually deleting the item and if it (or any of its descendants) has linked events, ignored otherwise.
 If `true`, the linked events will be assigned to the parent of the deleted item; if `false`, the linked events will be deleted.

+#### Successful response: 200 (JSON)

 #### Specific errors